kilpkonn/msc-thesis/main.typ

 == Limitations of the methods (week 5)
+#todo("some intro")
 ==== Resynthesis
+#todo("reword paragraph")
 The percentage of terms that the term search managed to fill does not reflect the usability of the tool very well.
-This would be useful metric if we would use it as a proof search.
+This would be useful metric if we would use it as a proof search as when searching for proofs we often care that the proposition can be proved rather than which of the possible proofs it generated.
 In case of regular programs that also have side effects we only care about suggestions that are semantically correct.
-Other suggestions are noise as they produce programs that no-one asked for.
+Other suggestions can be considered as a noise as they produce programs that no-one asked for.

 Syntactic hits (equality) is a misleading metric as we really care about semantic equality of programs.
 The metric may depend more on the style of the program than the formatting than on the real capabilities of the tool.